 The reason that some of the other recipes are called "crack" is that they use crackers as the base instead of matzo.
 (Funny, I always thought it was called "crack" because it is so addictive)!
 On Passover, most crackers are considered chometz meaning that we cannot eat them.
 Matzo has a nice consistency similar to most crackers and can be substituted in very easily.

-Storing Easy Passover Matzo Crack
+Storing Easy Matza Crack Toffee

 - Matzo Crack freezes very well.
 Because of the high caramelized sugar content of the toffee and melted chocolate, you can freeze Matzo Crack for up to 6 months.
 It tastes great frozen so there is no need to thaw before eating.